-The Sepilok Orangutan Rehabilitation Centre (SORC) is owned and managed by the Sabah state government.
-According to the website of the Sabah Wildlife Department (SWD), “The aim of Sepilok Orangutan Rehabilitation Centre is to return orphaned, injured or displaced orangutans back to the wild.”
-SORC is at the edge of the Sepilok-Kabili forest reserve (SKFR) where the centre’s ex-rehabilitant (released into forest after completion of rehabilitation) orangutans co-range with wild orangutans (born in SKFR and not ex-rehabilitants).
+The Sepilok Orangutan Rehabilitation Centre (SORC) is owned by the Sabah government and managed by the Sabah Wildlife Department (SWD), a state government agency under the Sabah environment ministry (KePKAS).
+According to SWD the website “The aim of Sepilok Orangutan Rehabilitation Centre is to return orphaned, injured or displaced orangutans back to the wild.” after a period of rehabilitation.
+SORC is at the edge of the Sepilok-Kabili forest reserve (SKFR) where the centre’s ex-rehabilitant orangutans (released into forest after completion of rehabilitation) co-range with wild orangutans (born in SKFR and not ex-rehabilitants).

 SORC is open to the public for tourism purposes.
-It has twice a day outdoor feeding sessions, where tourists can pay to enter and view orangutans feeding on a feeding platform adjacent to the centre, and view orangutans at the outdoor nursery area, supposedly undergoing rehabilitation.
+It has twice a day outdoor feeding sessions where tourists can pay to enter and view orangutans feeding on a platform inside SKFR, and view orangutans supposedly undergoing rehabilitation at the outdoor nursery area at the centre.

-The tourism at SORC, however, does not abide by the International Union for Conservation of Nature’s (IUCN) Best Practice Guidelines for Great Ape Tourism and this is having an impact on the apes, and puts tourists in danger.
+The tourism at SORC, however, does not abide by the International Union for Conservation of Nature’s (IUCN) Best Practice Guidelines for Great Ape Tourism and this negatively impacts the apes and puts tourists in danger.
 Below are several points from the guideline, in relation to SORC, and our comments.
 The guideline is available here.

 Pg.
 10 – Consequently, experts recommend that no tourism be allowed with rehabilitant orangutans that are eligible for or already returned to forest life (Rosen and Byers 2002).